 Kottow (23) pointed out that in recent years, ethical standards of clinical research and medical practices are becoming less rigid especially in the field of drug trials.
 In 1932, U.S. Public Health Service began a study on effects of syphilis with the Tuskegee Institute where many black male volunteers participated and more than half of them were suffering from syphilis.
 Although, they were offered free of cost treatment and food but syphilitic patients were not given any standard therapy as investigators wanted to understand natural history and know effects of untreated syphilis (24).
 During the entire study period, participants were thinking that they are receiving the standard therapy.
 This trial remains a classical example of unethical practices exploiting vulnerable participants.
 A placebo controlled trial in HIV patients evaluating role of zidovudine in maternal-infant transmission, showed 70 % risk reduction.
 It was found later that trial patients in the US had access to zidovudine, while those from developing countries were not provided access (20).
 In another study, Tenofovir/ emtricitabine was licensed in 2012 by the US-FDA for HIV pre-exposure prophylaxis (PrEP) as study drug has shown clear efficacy in reducing infection risk by up to 92% but drug authority of South Africa did not license it, keeping trial participants away from benefits of this promising agent (2).
 PTA to Imatinib was also not offered to trial participants due to which many patients, to whom therapy was not offered after trial, died (26).
 In a breast cancer trial, many women participants were denied lapatinib therapy which was proved to be beneficial especially when other drugs had failed to prove effectiveness.
 With the provision of PTA in such trials, the trial participants could have enjoyed additional months of life span or symptom free survival (26).
 It has been mentioned that many American patients died due to unavailability of novel agent of that time, i.e. Oxaliplatin, used for treatment of colorectal cancer.
 Oxaliplatin was rejected by the US- FDA in spite of its approval in other countries.
 In January 2002, the FDA was requested for PTA to this drug but approval was delayed by the agency till August 2002 (27).
 Cetuximab, a drug for the treatment of colorectal and head and neck cancers whose approval was refused by the US-FDA in December 2001 Although, permission to allow access was asked to the US- FDA six months in advance, approval got delayed till February 2004.
 This also led to many patients devoid of this drug and subsequent mortality in many of them (26).
 Similarly, approval of pemetrexed for lung cancer patients from the US-FDA didn't succeed till February 2004.
 During this period a number of lung cancer patients were not having access to this drug and lead to mortality in these patients.
 PTA to this drug could have been helpful in extended their lifespan (26).
 In another case, refusal of PTA in clinical trial conducted in Kenya led to the disappointment in a participant who expressed his feelings in this regard as an unfair act (28).

-Lacunae and challenges in implementing PTA
+Lacunae and challenges in implementing Post Trial Access

 PTA issues are certainly complex as guidelines are inconsistent and equivocal with loop holes enabling avoidance of PTA responsibility.
 There are many unresolved issues regarding PTA with no concrete answer.
 Some cardinal questions from the perspectives of a participant, sponsor and the community have been elaborated here.